Meghan Markle & Kate Middleton Closer Than Ever Amid Feud Rumors, Per ‘Hollywood Life’

-Meghan Markle and Kate Middleton feud rumor are running wild online.
-The Duchess of Cambridge and the Duchess of Sussex are allegedly embattled in a heated Royal Family rivalry.
+Meghan Markle and Kate Middleton feud rumors are running wild online.
+The Duchess of Cambridge and the Duchess of Sussex are allegedly engaged in a heated royal family rivalry.
 However, sources claim that’s not the case at all.

-According to a Dec.
-2 report by Hollywood Life, Meghan Markle and Kate Middleton are just fine amid claims that they’ve been at each other’s throats in recent weeks.
-Insiders tell the outlet that the pair are “good friends” and all is well in their sisterly relationship.
+According to a December 2 report by Hollywood Life, Meghan Markle and Kate Middleton are just fine amid claims that they’ve been at each other’s throats in recent weeks.
+Insiders tell the outlet that the pair are “good friends” — and that all is well in their sisterly relationship.

 “There really is no truth at all to reports that Meghan and Kate are feuding, in fact they remain incredibly good friends and Kate is still a constant source of support and advice for Meghan,” the insider revealed.